dfinity/vessel-package-set/CONTRIBUTING.md

 Once it verifies correctly check in both the Dhall files.

 You're now ready to commit! 🙂

+### Updating a package

+In order to update the version of a package, change `version` field in `index/{package-name}.dhall`, and run the "Verifying a package" steps as outlined above.
+The next package set release will then include the updated package.

 [dhall]: https://github.com/dhall-lang/dhall-haskell
 [releases]: https://github.com/dfinity/vessel-package-set/releases